-A single data set for incidence of suppurative prostatitis in male F344 rats as reported in a 2-year dietary study by Levine et al. (1983) was brought forward for quantitative analysis as a surrogate marker for the broader array of RDX-associated effects observed in the urogenital system.
-The RfD for kidney and other urogenital effects is based on this dataset.
+A single data set for prostate effects, specifically the incidence of suppurative prostatitis in male F344 rats as reported in a 2-year dietary study by Levine et al. (1983), was brought forward for quantitative analysis.
+The organ/system-specific RfD for prostate effects is based on this dataset.